NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

 If your team doesn't use standard prefixes for internal package IDs or vets `nuget.org` packages prior to installation, then making a private source the default will suit your needs better.

 > [!Note]
 > When the requested package already exists in the global packages folder, no source look-up will happen and the mappings will be ignored.
 Consider declaring a [global packages folder for your repo](../reference/nuget-config-file.md#config-section) to gain the full security benefits of this feature.
-Work to improve the experience with the default global packages folder in planned for a next iteration.
+Work to improve the experience with the default global packages folder is planned for a next iteration.
 To learn more about how package installation works, see [the conceptual document.](../concepts/package-installation-process.md)

 ### Get started